Hibiscus Tea and Health Benefits

 Hibiscus tea originated in North Africa and Southeast Asia.
 People around the world use various parts of the plant as food and medicine.
 Historically, hibiscus tea has been used in African countries to decrease body temperature, treat heart disease, and soothe a sore throat.
 Additionally, in Iran, hibiscus tea is used to treat high blood pressure.

 The hibiscus plant is rich in antioxidants such as beta-carotene, vitamin C and anthocyanin.
-There is also research that hibiscus tea fights inflammation, bacteria, and supports liver health.
+There is also research that hibiscus tea fights inflammation, and bacteria, and supports liver health.

 Here are a few of the benefits of drinking Hibiscus tea: